hstealey/bci_analysis/README.md

 #### GENERAL PREPROCESSING
 **bci_analysis\1_processing\main_process_hdf.py**
-	-DATA PROCESSING STARTS WITH THIS FILE.
+DATA PROCESSING STARTS WITH THIS FILE.

-	-Main script for extracting neural and behavioral data and related decoder information for each BCI session (more details in file).
+Main script for extracting neural and behavioral data and related decoder information for each BCI session (more details in file).

-	-Running this file will iterate through all sessions.
+Running this file will iterate through all sessions.
 Extracted results are saved in Pandas dataframes and saved to .pkl files.

-	-RUNTIME on DEMO_data: < 2 minutes total
+RUNTIME on DEMO_data: < 2 minutes total

 **bci_analysis\1_processing\main_get_trial_inds.py**
-	-Saves the trials indices (and their lengths) for baseline (block 1) and perturbation (block 2) blocks to Pandas dataframes (.pkl files).
+Saves the trials indices (and their lengths) for baseline (block 1) and perturbation (block 2) blocks to Pandas dataframes (.pkl files).

-	-Determines the minimum length of a trial within the baselien and perturbation blocks.
+Determines the minimum length of a trial within the baselien and perturbation blocks.

-	-Ensures that the minimum number of trials needed exist.
+Ensures that the minimum number of trials needed exist.

-	-RUNTIME on DEMO_data: < 10 seconds total
+RUNTIME on DEMO_data: < 10 seconds total